tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ## SSB pub peering

 Beyond connecting over with mesh peers, or peers on the LAN, you will need to connect to a "pub" to get your Scuttlebutt feed across the internet.
-You can find a list of public pubs [here](https://github.com/ssbc/ssb-server/wiki/Pub-Servers), but you can also go to [deprecated.systems](https://deprecated.systems/) and scroll down to the section labeled "ssb pub invite".
-There are three invites to use, for clearnet, CJDNS, or Yggdrasil.
-They will all give you access to a pub used by Tomesh.
+You can find a list of public pubs [here](https://github.com/ssbc/ssb-server/wiki/Pub-Servers).